EnglishB. Malaysia한국어

 MIDA has been spearheading initiatives to connect local companies and SMEs with multinational companies (MNCs) and large local corporations (LLCs) through many platforms including Supply Chain conferences and other networking events.

-Recognising the prospects of domestic businesses in driving the economic growth of the country, MIDA continues to encourage local companies to better expand their market outreach and adopt best practices by becoming critical parts of the global supply chain.
-MIDA facilitates companies that are interested in the following activities:
+Acknowledging the potential of domestic businesses in propelling national economic growth, MIDA actively promotes the expansion of local companies’ market reach and the adoption of best practices as integral contributors to the global supply chain.
+MIDA facilitates companies interested in the following activities:

 1. Local sourcing activities